atk4/data/README.md

 With most frameworks when it comes to serious data aggregation you must make a choice - write in-efficient domain-model code or write RAW SQL query.
 Agile Data helps you tap into unique features of your DataBase while letting you stay inside Domain Model.

 How do we create an efficient query to display total budget from all the projects grouped by client's country while entirely remaining in domain model?
+One line of code in Agile Data:

 ![GitHub release](docs/images/domain-model-reports.gif)

-Did you notice that the amount excluded cancelled projects even though we never asked so explicitly?
+Did you notice the query has automatically excluded cancelled projects?

 #### Model-level join

-Most ORMs can define define models that only work with a single SQL table.
+Most ORMs can define models that only work with a single SQL table.
 If you have to store logical entity data into multiple tables - tough luck, you'll have to do some linking yourself.